Editor's note: This article was originally published June 1, 2016; it was updated February 16, 2018 to reflect the latest information.

 “As we’ve had better access to these areas, the level and urgency of the need we see is horrifying and demands immediate action,” says Iveta Ouvry, Mercy Corps country director in Nigeria.
 “We are working as quickly as possible to expand our ongoing delivery of food vouchers, financial assistance and water, sanitation and hygiene support.”

 There has been progress.
-In Nigeria, as of Sept.
-27, 2017, the Nigeria Humanitarian Response Plan is 64 percent funded.
+Nearly 71 percent of Nigeria’s Humanitarian Response plan was funded by the end of 2017, making it one of the world’s highest funded plans of the year.
 While an improvement, this is drastically short of meeting the needs for the more than 5 million people who need food.

 Learn how we are meeting the urgent needs of families affected by this crisis and working to build stronger communities, and find out how you can help.